Panzootic: Persistence of H5N1 avian influenza

-White Nose Syndrome in Bats
+White nose syndrome in bats

 White Nose Syndrome (WNS) is a rapidly spreading fungal infection responsible for killing millions of bats within the past 9 years in United States and Canada.
 Geomyces-destructans is the causative fungal agent of the characteristic skin lesions seen on the exposed skin, particularly on wings and nose, and in the hair follicles of affected bats.
-WNS has only recently been discovered, in Howe's Cave, New York during the winter of 2006-2007, but affects 25% of the hibernating species.
+WNS has only recently been discovered, in Howe's Cave, New York during the winter of 2006–2007, but affects 25% of the hibernating species.
 Six species of bats have been fatally effected by this panzootic; big brown bat, small-footed bat, little brown bat, northern long-eared bat, Indiana bat, and tricolored bat, and current bat population surveys suggest a 2-year population decline in excess of 75%.
 The geographical range of WNS has spread throughout 33 states, and 4 Canadian provinces.

 The mechanism of how the infection on the skin kills bats is unclear.
 However, the outward cause of mortality of the infected bats depends on the stage and severity of the bat.
 Infected bats commonly die from starvation over winter, and can suffer from lasting damage to the wing membranes and impair summer foraging if survived the winter.
 One of the most abundant bat species in eastern North America, the little brown bat (Myotis lucifugus), could disappear from this region within 16 years.

 Severely infected bats emerge prematurely from hibernation, and if they survive long enough and enter a different hibernaculum, the likelihood of transmission is probably high, because they presumably carry a large load of fungal spores.
 Transmission of the infection is either physically from bat-to-bat contact, or from and hibernaculum-to-bat, through the exposure to spores of Geomyces- destructans that were present on a roosting substrate.